 Built to enhance the public and community education goals of the Legacy Museum and the National Memorial for Peace and Justice, the center is a space where visitors can continue to learn about America's history of racial inequality, explore the work of EJI, and engage with artists and thought leaders on these issues.

-EJI staff offer presentations for museum and memorial visitors at the center at 2:30 PM daily (except Tuesdays and Sundays).
+EJI staff offer presentations for museum and memorial visitors at the center at 2:30 PM on Mondays, Thursdays, Fridays, and Saturdays.

 And the center will be hosting community events with nationally-acclaimed artists, writers, and scholars, films, and other programming to address a range of topics and issues related to the work of EJI, the Legacy Museum, and the National Memorial.